sabest2022/stripePayment/readme.md

 If a user's session has expired or the user is not logged in, they will be alerted and redirected to the login page.

 Cart Management
-the application ensures that user's cart data is preserved even if they are not logged in.
+The application ensures that user's cart data is preserved even if they are not logged in.
 We achieve this by storing cart content in the sessionStorage.
 When a user revisits or logs in, their previous cart state is retrieved and displayed, enhancing user experience.